chpoullet/bash-git-basics/README.md

 There are two absolute locations.  ~ = beginning of user directory.   /  = root directory

+# Git Basics

 echo ‘hello’ > example.txt = inputs hello into example.txt

+git init = creates a master directory for where you want your repository to be and be tracked

+git status = info about the repository

+to remove the git just do --->           rm -rf .git

+git add . = will add everything to be tracked

+git commit -m “message” = git commit will save changes to your local repository. -m leaves a description to portray what you did.

+git log = portrays all previous edits and inputs in the repository

+git checkout <sha key> = checks out that specific commit, so you can look through the history of what was added etc.

+git checkout master = most up to date commit

+# GitHub Basics

+## The cloud for Git.
+Allows other people to pull changes and push commits.

+git remote add origin https://github.com/chpoullet/bash-git-github-eng53.git

+git push -u origin master = pushes the master onto github. the authentication

+git push <remote repo> <branch> (git push origin master)